morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/README.md

 ## Principles

+### Extendable

+Every time when we assign a value we use a filter.

 ### Loose coupling

 Passing arguments between functions, classes, template tags - you name it - is done using arrays.